telvoh/Teach2give-Assessment-test/README.md

 # Teach2give-Assessment-test
-This describes algoritmic thinking and datastructures in python and a place card website
+This describes algoritmic thinking and data structures in python and a place card website